About this Privacy Notice

 How long do we keep your information?

-We keep your information for as long as it’s necessary in connection with the purposes defined above in “How do we use your information?” and for the purpose of providing you with your tax receipt.
-For instance and as a general rule, understand how to improve traffic through analytics tools.
+We keep your information for as long as it’s necessary in connection with the purposes defined above in “How do we use your information?”.

 If you request to receive no further contact from us, we'll keep only the basic information about you on our suppression list in order to avoid sending you unwanted materials in the future, for the duration allowed by the application legislation.